 What precisely is a feral cat?

 The term feral cat has meanings that vary between countries and professions.
-Most times it is switched with terms like free-roaming, alley, community or street cat.
+Most times it is switched with terms like free-roaming, alley, community, or street cat.
 A couple of these terms are used when referring to stray cats, however, feral and stray cats are typically considered to be dissimilar by researchers, veterinarians, and rescuers.
 Stray cats are cats that at one point were socialized and no longer reside in homes but have the possible ability to be successfully reinstated into a home environment.

 The journal stated that veterinarians and rescuers came to a consensus that feral cats were felines that had encountered very little human contact, especially before attaining the age of 8 weeks.
 These cats would try to evade humans and most likely preferred to run away rather than launch an attack on a human.
-That being said, rescuers and veterinarians could not agree if a feral cat would spit, hiss or tend to attack when it interacts with a human.
-They also disagreed if adult feral cats could be potentially tamed.
+That being said, rescuers and veterinarians could not agree if a feral cat would spit, hiss, or tend to attack when it interacts with a human.
+They also disagreed that adult feral cats could be potentially tamed.

 The ASPCA or American Society for the Prevention of Cruelty to Animals describes community cats as cats that were either birthed or raised in the wild or previously domesticated cats that had become lost or abandoned and had turned wild in a bid to survive.
 In Australia, the government states cats who have not received any human assistance or interaction from humans are feral, and cats that are not owned by anyone but rely on humans are stray or semi-feral.